-Journal of Toxicological & Pharmaceutical Sciences (J Toxicol Pharmaceut Sci) is a peer reviewed journal that publishes full length papers, short communications, research notes/case report, full length reviews and mini-review articles advancing knowledge in the field of toxicological and pharmaceutical sciences.
+Peer-review Process: Journal of Toxicological & Pharmaceutical Sciences (J Toxicol Pharmaceut Sci) is a peer reviewed journal that publishes full length papers, systemic reviews, short communications, research notes/case report, full length reviews and mini-review articles advancing knowledge in the field of toxicological and pharmaceutical sciences.
+It is published Bi-annually by Nexus Science Forum, Pakistan.
 All submitted manuscripts are subjected to initial appraisal by the Editor in understanding that they are original and not being considered for publication elsewhere.
-Upon preliminary evaluation and checking for plagiarism and format by the Editorial Office, manuscripts will be peer-reviewed by independent and anonymous expert referees.
+Upon preliminary evaluation by the Editorial Office, manuscripts are reviewed by independent and anonymous expert referees.

 Manuscript submission: Authors should ensure that papers conform to the scope of the journal and submit manuscript to editor at firstname.lastname@example.org.
-Upon receipt, the manuscripts are allocated an identification number and reviewed initially by the Editorial Board, and if found suitable is sent out for review.
-The manuscripts not on the format are returned to authors.
+Upon receipt, the manuscripts are allocated an identification number and reviewed initially by the Editorial Board, and if found suitable then sent out for peer-review.
+The manuscripts not according to journal format are returned to authors.

 Original full length article: It must not exceed 6000 words with significant experimental or theoretical work, authors are asked to write their manuscripts in a clear and concise manner and to only include the data crucial for arriving at final conclusion.